DavidWells/davidwells.io-v1/content/blog/2019-06-04-snappy-deploys-with-netlify-cli.md

 netlify deploy
 ```

 This will deploy your site to a draft URL and return back the link.
-Share this link with your team, your neighbors and your mom.
+Share this link with your team, your neighbors, and your mom.

 ```bash
 ➜  davidwells.io git:(master) ✗ netlify deploy